AiDAPT-A/VisArchPy/docs/index.rst

 VisArchPy is a Python package for extracting, transforming and visualizing architural visuals.
 Visuals are images containing architectural drawings, photographs, or other visual representations embedded in PDF documents.
 The package is developed by the `AiDAPT-A <https://github.com/AiDAPT-A>`_ research group at the `Delft University of Technology <https://tudelft.nl/>`_.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: User documentation

-   installation
    quick-start
    data-extraction
+   api-reference

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Developer documentation

-   api-reference
    devel